Faith in the Story

-Our first of three in-person trialogues—convening five media professionals, five academic scholars of religion, and five faith leaders—will be held over a three-day workshop in December 2021.
-Two further trialogues will take place in the spring and summer of 2022 respectively, and a conference among select participants in the summer of 2023.
+Our second of three in-person trialogues—convening five media professionals, five academic scholars of religion, and five faith leaders—will be held in August 2022.

 Faith in the Story is supported by a generous grant from the Arthur Vining Davis Foundations and presented in partnership with the University of Notre Dame’s John W. Gallivan Program in Journalism, Ethics, and Democracy.